kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 4. Emit clear scheduling events when a device is rejected due to compatibility.

-**Complexity.** Let *M* be the number of devices already allocated on a counter set, *N* the number of candidates under consideration for that counter set, and *G* the maximum number of groups declared per counter-set consumption entry.
-The additional filter cost per scheduling cycle is O(*N* · *M* · *G*) for pairwise group-intersection checks, with typical *G* ≤ 4 (hardware partition modes per device are small in practice).
+**Complexity.** Let *M* be the number of devices already allocated on a counter set at the start of a scheduling round, *N* the number of candidates considered during the round on that counter set, and *G* the maximum number of groups declared per counter-set consumption entry.
+The scheduler maintains a **rolling intersection** of `compatibilityGroups` over the allocated set on the counter set: it is initialized from the *M* pre-existing devices in O(*M* · *G*), checked against each candidate's groups in O(*G*), and updated in O(*G*) each time a candidate is admitted within the round.
+The additional filter cost per scheduling cycle is therefore O((*M* + *N*) · *G*), with typical *G* ≤ 4 (hardware partition modes per device are small in practice).
 The existing DRA allocation loop already iterates over candidates per counter set, so the new work is a constant-factor-per-candidate addition rather than a new outer loop.

 ### Interaction with Multi-Request Claims and Device Constraints